diwakar3003/IMDB-webscraping-project/README.md

 For range T1=1, T2=5 We will look the first 5 movies in the list i.e.

-Avengers: Infinity War
+1.Avengers: Infinity War

-Black Panther
+2.Black Panther

-Deadpool 2
+3.Deadpool 2

-Bohemian Rhapsody
+4.Bohemian Rhapsody

-A Quiet Place
+5.A Quiet Place

 Out of which Avengers: Infinity War has maximum runtime i.e. 149 minutes.